ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 SETTINGS format_schema = 'schema:PathStats'
 ```

-Note, that we had to cast `Date` column as `UInt32` to [match corresponding types](https://clickhouse.com/docs/en/interfaces/formats#data_types-matching-capnproto).
+Note that we had to cast the `Date` column as `UInt32` to [match corresponding types](https://clickhouse.com/docs/en/interfaces/formats#data_types-matching-capnproto).

 ## Other formats

-ClickHouse introduces support for many formats, both text and binary, to cover a wide variety of scenarios and platforms.
+ClickHouse introduces support for many formats, both text, and binary, to cover various scenarios and platforms.
 Explore more formats and ways to work with them in the following articles:

 - [CSV and TSV formats](csv-tsv.md)
 - [Parquet, Avro, Arrow and ORC](parquet-arrow-avro-orc.md)